terracoin/terracoin/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 1000 TERRACOIN to New Addresses
+### Send 5000 TRC to New Addresses

 Just like setting up a standard MN.
-Send exactly 1000 TERRACOIN to each new address created above.
+Send exactly 5000 TRC to each new address created above.

 ### Create New Masternode Private Keys